bigapple716/turn_off_lights/README.md

 # Turn Off the Lights
-A web-based game.
-Rules are simple, but it's extremely hard to win!
+An extremely hard game with very simple rules!